 Word on the street suggests Apple is planning on releasing a 1TB iPhone storage option for the iPhone 13 in 2021.
 But how much would this update cost?

 The short answer is A LOT.
 Apple already makes iPads with 1TB of storage and they’re very expensive – like $1300.
-With iPhone, you’ll probably have to pay even more.
-Why?
+With iPhone, you’ll probably have to pay even more, if recent iPhone 13 leaks are to be believed.

 The 1TB storage option for iPhone will also, again, almost certainly, be reserved for Apple’s iPhone 13 Pro models – perhaps only the iPhone 13 Pro Max which will be 2021’s true flagship model.